libriscv/libriscv/README.md

 See the `webapi` folder for an example web-server that compiles and runs limited C/C++ code in a relatively safe manner.
 Ping me or create a PR if you notice something is exploitable.

 Note that the web API demo uses a docker container to build RISC-V binaries, for security reasons.
 You can build the container with `docker build -t newlib-rv32gc . -f newlib.Dockerfile` from the docker folder.
 Alternatively, you could build a more full-fledged Linux environment using `docker build -t linux-rv32gc . -f linux.Dockerfile`.
 There is a test-script to see that it works called `dbuild.sh` which takes an input code file and output binary as parameters.

+## What to use for performance

+Use Clang (newer is better) to compile the emulator with.
+It is somewhere between 20-25% faster on most everything.
+Disable atomics and compression extensions in the emulator for a slight boost.
+Use GCC to build the binaries with, -O2 with atomics and compression disabled: `-march=rv32imfd`.

+Otherwise, if you are building the libc yourself, you can outsource all the heap functionality to the host using system calls.
+See `emulator/src/native_heap.hpp`, as well as the native_libc files.